rspec/rspec-rails/README.md

 ## Routing specs

 Routing specs default to residing in the `spec/routing` folder.
-Tagging any context with the metadata `:type => :routing` treats it's examples as routing specs.
+Tagging any context with the metadata `:type => :routing` treats its examples as routing specs.

 ```ruby